nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 <img src="images/build/allergy_flag_structure.png" style="width:100%;max-width: 100%;">

-## How to Represent "No Know Allergies" ##
+## How to Represent "No Known Allergies" ##
-When there is a positive statement that the patient has "No know allergies" then no coded structure is sent.
+When there is a positive statement that the patient has "No Known Allergies" then no coded structure is sent.
 Please refer to the [Allergy and Adverse Reactions](explore_allergies_and_adverse_reactions.html) section for how to send the information as narrative text.

 ## Allergy List Item Example ##